HWOSS/Frontend-FunctionalReactiveProgramming/README.md

 ## Aims

-- Explore the paradigm of functional reactive programming
+- Explore the paradigm of functional reactive programming in the context of front-end development
-- Look at the separation of concerns between ---- MVC
+- Explore the separation of concerns, MVC?
-- Componentised
-  - When a better e.g. DOM abstraction comes along we want to be able to swap it in
-- Don't over abstract
-  - Write in vanilla ES 2015 / latest
-  - Polyfill rather than yet another abstraction layer
-- Ascertain whether this can work within HeathWallace's current needs and workflow
+- How much can be pure ECMAScript with libraries essentially being polyfills/shims
+- Can this be a feasible implementation in different contexts
-  - Creation of flat files in many cases for backend integration
+  - Creation of flat markup for backend integration
   - SPA builds
-  - Semi-native phone applications
+  - Semi-native device applications
-- Determine whether ArmatureJS can be broken into small components which are usable outside of the current ArmatureJS ecosystem
-- Is there a 1:1 corolation between Armature's helper libs and e.g. LoDash, if not can they be refactored to align
-  - Stop the requirement of developers needing to learn yet another API set
-- Static type checking?
+- Explore testing solutions
+- Explore routing solutions
-- Establish a build pipeline
+- Explore build pipelines
-- Determine how to include dependencies and bring them in as required
-  - Yeoman or something?
+- Aim to keep API area to a minimum; application of concepts
-  - Sure this can be done without yet another dependency
+- Don't want this to be yet another framework
-- Limit libs which have silly dependencies
+- Limit dependencies
-- Test coverage
-  - will there be a significant change in workflow/tooling here?
-- Observables will probably make their way into ES7, making Rx almost a shim of sorts.
-Can we easy switch over when the API is concrete and Babel et el are able to transpile?